-Net premiums decreased by \$44.7 million, or 20.7%, and increased by \$65.2 million, or 43.1%, in 2015 and 2014, respectively.
+Net premiums increased by \$8.4 million, or 4.9%, and decreased by \$44.7 million, or 20.7%, in 2016 and 2015, respectively.
+The increase in net premiums in 2016 was primarily due to premiums on longevity closed blocks.
 Net premiums decreased in 2015 due to a new retrocession agreement, executed for risk management purposes, which cedes a portion of longevity risk to third parties.
-Net premiums increased in 2014 primarily due to growth in longevity closed block business.
-Foreign currency exchange fluctuations contributed to a decrease in net premiums of approximately \$12.6 million and an increase of approximately \$10.2 million in 2015 and 2014, respectively.
-Premium levels can be significantly influenced by currency fluctuations, large transactions and reporting practices of ceding companies and therefore can fluctuate from period to period.
+Foreign currency exchange fluctuations contributed to a decrease in net premiums of approximately \$22.5 million and \$12.6 million in 2016 and 2015, respectively.